larntz/devops-practical/README.md

     cd devops-practical
     ```

-NOTE: the remaining commands in this README should be exected from the repo's top level directory.
+NOTE: the remaining commands in this README should be executed from the repo's top level directory.

 4. Clone the kubespray repository into the `ansible-playbooks` directory.
     ```